Health Professional Preparation Program

 NP = Nurse Practitioner

 A more advanced level of training and licensing, a nurse practitioner works more independently and is usually specialized in a specific area of medicine, such as midwifery, prenatal care, public health, or other.
 NP programs are usually Masters Degrees, and require that entering students are already an RN and have a Bachelors degree completed in any field.
 Some Masters Degree programs offer a combined RN and NP education and training for students who have a Bachelors degree, but are not nurses.
-In Washington State there are three such programs: at Pacific Lutheran University, Seattle University and the University of Washington.
+In Washington State there are two such programs: at Pacific Lutheran University and the Seattle University.
 Specific prerequisite courses are similar to the prerequisites to RN programs.